Reading Time: 20 minutes

 I get asked a lot about my reading habits.
-“Where do you find the time and discipline to read so much?”, “How do you remember what you read?”, and “what books you recommend?”
-In this series I’ll share my history, opinions, tips, and everything else related to books and reading that I can think of.
+“Where do you find the time and discipline to read?”, “How do you remember what you read?”, and “what books you recommend?”
+Here, I’ll share my opinions, tips, and everything else related to books and reading that I can think of.

 Why read more?